November 16, 2024

 6. Ease of Use and Accessibility:

-• Many self-custody wallets are designed to be user-friendly, with interfaces that make it easy to interact with various blockchain networks and decentralized applications (dApps).
+• Many self-custody wallets are designed to be user-friendly, with interfaces that make it easy to interact with various blockchain networks and (dApps).

 • They can be accessed from anywhere, anytime, as long as you have the necessary credentials (like a seed phrase or password).